john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 <map object at 0x7fed22b304e0>
 ```

-Notice here that `lambda` returns an iterator, just like `range`.
+Notice here that `map` returns an iterator, just like `range`.
 Of course, we can still use `list` to convert that to a list if we want to take a look at it:

 ```python
 >>> list(map(lambda n: n * n, range(5)))